Iceberg Rust

 async fn main() {

-let catalog = RestCatalog::new(config).await.unwrap();
+let catalog = RestCatalogBuilder::default()

-// List all namespaces
+// List all namespaces already in the catalog.

-let all_namespaces = catalog.list_namespaces(None).await.unwrap();
+let existing_namespaces = catalog.list_namespaces(None).await.unwrap();

-let namespace_id =
+let namespace_ident =

 NamespaceIdent::from_vec(vec!["ns1".to_string(), "ns11".to_string()]).unwrap();

-// Create namespace
+// Create the new namespace in the catalog.

-let ns = catalog
+let _created_namespace = catalog

 .create_namespace(